krishnavarshney/Pivotal-Pro-AI/app_info.md

 ### 3.2.
 AI Integration
 - **Primary API**: Google Gemini API via the `@google/genai` SDK.
 - **Models Used**:
-    - `gemini-2.5-flash`: For all chat, analysis, and structured JSON generation tasks due to its speed and strong reasoning capabilities.
+    - `gemini-2.5-flash`: For all chat, analysis, and structured JSON generation tasks due to its excellent balance of speed, cost, and strong reasoning capabilities.
 - **Interaction Method**: All Gemini API calls are proxied through a secure backend endpoint (currently mocked in `vite.config.ts`) to protect the API key.
-The frontend uses `responseSchema` with the Gemini API to reliably receive structured JSON for chart configurations, analyses, and other AI features.
+The frontend makes heavy use of the `responseSchema` feature within the Gemini API configuration.
+This forces the model to return valid, structured JSON, which eliminates the need for fragile string parsing and ensures predictable data structures for features like AI-generated widgets, dashboards, and advanced analyses.

 ### 3.3.
 Backend (Planned Architecture)
 The application is designed to transition from a local-storage-based mock setup to a full-fledged backend service.